sstelfox/stelfox.net/content/blog/2019-03-26-merging-overlapping-subnets.md

   to/from the tunnel hosts in each security group

 If all else fails sniff the traffic on the interfaces you expect for the packets in each place to make sure they're going where you expect.

-TODO: Deeper diagnostics?
+Usually this makes it pretty clear to me whether packets are even getting to the tunnel hosts and which interface they either stop or aren't being manipulated at.

 ## Conclusion

-This post was quite a wild ride for me to write up.
+This post was quite a wild ride for me to write up and is probably my longest post to date.
 If you've made it this far I'm incredibly flattered.
-I hope this helps other people out there and I would especially love to hear from anyone that makes use of this information.
+I hope this helps other people out there and I would especially love to hear from anyone that makes use of this information or finds an issue with anything in the post.

+Either [send me an email][2] or [open an issue][3] for my website's public repository.
+Cheers!

 ## Reference Firewall